liray-dev/liray-dev/README.md

 - ...
 - ⚡ I enjoy programming.
-- ☕ I love Java.
+- ☕ I love Java and OpenGL.
 - 🎮 I like create and modifying games.
 - 📫 You can reach me on **[VK](https://vk.com/david715)**.
 - ⚡ Fun fact: I like the PS2 games as well as the toads 🎮🐸.